 This point is directly related to the knowledge that a good development company must have of its clients when designing a user app.
-Getting to know your clients will help to generate empathy with them, understand their needs and generate a long term and trustworthy relationship.
+Getting to know your clients will help to generate empathy with them, understand their needs, and build a long term and trustworthy relationship.

-Making a good user experience (UX/UI) design focused on the client is not a stroke of luck, instead it involves a series of variables to keep in mind.
+Making a good user experience (UX/UI) design focused on the client is not a stroke of luck, instead, it involves a series of variables to keep in mind.
 “Basing ourselves on user’s behavior studies with the product, considering even psychological and sociological aspects, we detect unique types of users.
-Knowing their habits, environment and mental models allows us to create the best solution”, the designer added.
+Knowing their habits, environment, and mental models allow us to create the best solution”, the designer added.

 To sum up

-Considering UX/UI design for a technological solution is a business decision that will increase revenues at all levels of your company.
+Considering UX/UI design as an investment and a technological solution is a business decision that will increase revenues at all levels of your company.

-It’s a domino effect: if the development is well designed from the beginning, it will impact on all levels of your company: on your processes, on the way you make decisions, on productivity, sales, trust and credibility.
-(Do not miss: How do you select your technological partner?
-Key points to make the right decision).
+It’s a domino effect: if the development is well designed from the beginning, it will impact on all levels of your company: on your processes, on the way you make decisions, on productivity, sales, trust, and credibility.

 Remember: delivering an unforgettable experience goes beyond delivering an effective product, it is about good business.